Who sponsors the Excellence in Education Awards?

 No supporting materials are accepted.
 Applications with supplemental material will be returned to the school.
 Schools that submit supporting material will be asked to resubmit their application in the correct format.
 Later in the selection process, a school selection team may request specific material from the school in order to evaluate the application or to prepare for the school visit.
 The request for material is at the discretion of the individual school selection committee.

-Each selection team uses the Evaluation Rubric to rate each written application.
+Each selection team uses an Evaluation Rubric to rate each written application.
 The newly revised rubric was a collaborative effort and reflects the work and consideration of knowledgeable practitioners.
 It defines educational practices that are highly valued.
 Applications that respond to many rubric indicators are rated well.

 Back to Top